rpivo/lambda-to-sns-publish-template/README.md

 - Add Python package dependencies to build.sh (see `# install python dependencies` section).
 - Start Docker.
 - Run `sh start.sh`.

+If you plan on running this Docker setup on multiple projects, **you should rename the container name as specified inside the start.sh file** so that a different container that specifies a bind mount with the specific path is used for the project.